gcp-development/dapp/erc20/README.md

 ![image](https://github.com/gcp-development/smart-contract-dapp/assets/76512851/402b61c4-5e79-4ede-99a3-2672beac5fb9)

-In the target folder we should have these files:
+In the target folder we should have these files.
 ```bash
 target
   └─ ink